htmicron/ht32sx/README.md

 ### 10. Error: Invalid message sequence from Device #XXXXX: expected X, actual X
 <hr>

 > This is a message counter error.
-Both sides must to have the same sequence number, otherwise all message will be rejected by the Backend side. <br/>
+Both sides must have the same sequence number, otherwise all message will be rejected by the Backend side. <br/>
 > A simple way to fix it, is disengaging the sequence number. <br/>

 > 1. Open [**SigFox Backend**](https://backend.sigfox.com/) website. <br/>